davefowler/baked/notes.md

 This would have the most flexible applications - it could then work with any static site generator - it'd just run it on a dist directory.

+The front-end for this would then be super basic - just a diff machine.